pimedia/json-api-auth/readme.txt

 == Installation ==

-First you have to install the JSON API for WordPress Plugin (http://wordpress.org/extend/plugins/json-api/installation/).
+First you have to install the JSON API for WordPress Plugin (http://wordpress.org/extend/plugins/json-api/installation/). or You can download <a href="https://github.com/PI-Media/json-api">JSON API Plugin</a> from https://github.com/PI-Media/json-api

 To install JSON API Auth just follow these steps: